any2cards/gloomhaven/readme.md

 An easy-to-use collection of data and images from [Gloomhaven](http://www.cephalofair.com/gloomhaven) by [Cephalofair Games](http://www.cephalofair.com/) - Developer: **Isaac Childres**.

 11/10/2021: Only used for Firefox Add-On.
-The new Chrome Extension is powered by [Worldhaven Asset Viewer] (https://github.com/any2cards/worldhaven).
+The new Chrome Extension is powered by [Worldhaven Asset Viewer](https://github.com/any2cards/worldhaven).

 ## What's included